Wednesday, February 21, 2024

 We returned to Huntsville, where we both re-acquired our jobs and went about our lives.

-We were driving along one day, and I looked up to notice an officer following me.
+We were driving along one day, and I looked up to notice a Huntsville officer following me.
 After a 1/2 mile or so, he began to turn off...then jerked back in and ran his lights.
 He began by telling me that the plate did NOT match my vehicle, but this is not what he pulled me over for.
 If you're not getting it, the man was bored out of his mind, and, equipped with a plate reader that INSTANTLY reads plates and brings up the record of it, and the person driving it.

 He was following me, waiting for me to screw up somehow so he could justify pulling me over.
 He discovered, before giving up, that one...OF TWO plate lights the vehicle was equipped with was out, and pulled me over for this HEINOUS violation.
 He issued me a ticket for the tag light (but oddly, NOT for the plate mismatch) and let me go.
 Now remember...I am NOT from Alabama, and had no idea what a "fix-it" ticket was, or how it worked.
 What I THOUGHT he said was, that I had 30 days (he actually said THREE days) to fix/remedy this "violation", then bring it in with the ticket to have it witnessed, and then the ticket would be invalidated.
 By the time I figured out it was 3 days and not 30, it was too late, my appearance date had passed, and 2 warrants had been issued for my arrest...one for the ticket itself, and one for the failure to appear.
 Either way, this van was a lemon from Hell, and it died of compression failure 3 days after getting this ticket, so there would have been no way for me to get out of paying this ticket.
 I refused to deal with the ticket, primarily because I didn't feel I should have to pay out $260 because some cop, bored out of his mind was out driving around with technology able to read plates in seconds was randomly running plates and looking for any reason to stop me because mine didn't jibe with my vehicle.